hallbergandrew/charity-infinity-prototype/README.md

 # Charity Infinity

 ##To-Do
+* prompt users to fill in profile on first log in
 * One page for editing email and password and personal information
 * Confirmation for new user sign ups
 * Admins